 Also, professional standards require that external assessments must be conducted at least once every five (5) years by a qualified, independent assessor or assessment team from an outside organization.
 The CAO is required to have discussions with the Board to determine: * The form and frequency of the external assessment; * The qualifications of independency of the external assessor or assessment team, including any potential conflicts of interest.

-Additional information on quality assurance requirements and external assessment may be found in Section 3100 of the USG’s Internal Audit Guide.
+Additional information on quality assurance requirements and external assessment may be found in Section 1300 of the USG’s System-Wide Audit Manual.

 16.5 Ethics and Compliance